rwieruch/blog_robinwieruch_content/why-frameworks-matter.md

 addButtonEvent();
 {{< /highlight >}}

-That's everything needed for the application.
+That's basically everything needed for the application.
 Once the *index.js* file runs, there will be an event listener added to the button element with the id `searchButton`.
 You can find the button element in your *index.html* file.

 The last line is important because someone has to call the function in the first place.
 The function itself is only the declaration but not the execution of it.
 All the following implementations will be just a couple of more functions which are executed once someone clicks the button.

-The comments already show you the business logic which will be implemented step by step.
-Now, let's try to keep the code concise here.
+The comments in the code show you the business logic which will be implemented step by step.
+Let's try to keep the code concise here.
 You can extract the function which is called on a button click event.

 {{< highlight javascript "hl_lines=3 6 7 8" >}}
 function addButtonEvent() {